EmblemCompany/hustle-incognito/README.md

 Agent Hustle API has access to 25+ powerful tool categories for comprehensive crypto trading, analysis, and DeFi operations.

 ### Available Tools
+*This list might not be exhaustive, use the getTools method to get the latest tools*

 #### Core Trading Tools